shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/world-generation-ore.md

 4. Calls the `generate` method on it to generate our ore in the world.
 5. Repeats steps 2 through 4 `chances` times.

-This results in our ore being generated `chanes` times per chunk with each chance having a different position inside the chunk and in between the specificed Y values.
+This results in our ore being generated `chances` times per chunk with each chance having a different position inside the chunk and in between the specified Y values.

 {% highlight java linenos %}
 // ...